akeneo/pim-api-docs/content/guides/print-connection/step3-reconcile-PIM-data-with-print-features.md

 And sometimes, your customers may also need to export a PIM product to the print solution based on the following parameters:

-* Published product: some PIM customers can use this feature to work on different versions of the product.
-In the PIM, you can manage two different versions of a very same product: one “published” version that can be exported (using a published product export profile) and another version that is used to prepare the next product collection or season, for example.
+* Published product:  In the PIM, you can choose to manage two different versions of the very same product: one “published” version that can be exported (using a published product export profile) and another version that is used to prepare the next product collection or launch, for example.
 This is handled by the Akeneo PIM “Publication” feature.

 * The value of a specific attribute